-MBA/Master of Engineering in Mechanical Engineering Dual Degree Program
+MBA + Master of Engineering: Mechanical Dual Degree Program

 You can be a leader in engineering by combining a degree that delivers functional expertise in advanced engineering coursework with Lerner’s innovative and collaborative management training.
-The dual MS: Mechanical Engineering/MBA will provide students with the necessary skills to broaden their engineering knowledge while gaining a detailed understanding of the business environment.
+The dual master of engineering: mechanical/MBA will provide students with the necessary skills to broaden their engineering knowledge while gaining a detailed understanding of the business environment.
 Although it does not preclude the possibility of engineering research (when the student chooses to pursue the engineering master’s degree with thesis), the dual degree can be achieved with a non-thesis master’s degree in engineering.

 Suggested course sequence.

-BUAD 840 Ethical Issues in Domestic & Global Environments
+BUAD 640 – Ethical Issues in Domestic and Global Business Environments

 3-credit graduate MEEG course